RancidMilkGames/3DProcGenGDExtension/README.md

 * Run `scons platform=windows` to build the debug extension for windows.
 * Run `scons target=template_release` to build the release extension for your current platform.

+## To Edit:
+* For IDE features/suggestions, open the project with the CMakeLists.txt file in the root directory

 ## To Use
 Copy the `project/addons/proc` folder to the `res://addons` folder of any project you want to add it to.
 Remember to run `scons` for any code changes you made to take effect.
 You can make a godot project in the "project" folder of this repo for quick testing.